ros-industrial/industrial_training/gh_pages/_source/session1/Installing-Existing-Packages.md

    roscd calibration_msgs
    ```

-   * This time, you will see the working directory change to _/opt/ros/kinetic/share/calibration_msgs_.
+   * This time, you will see the working directory change to _/opt/ros/melodic/share/calibration_msgs_.

-6. Type _sudo apt remove ros-kinetic-calibration-msgs_ to remove the package.
+6. Type _sudo apt remove ros-melodic-calibration-msgs_ to remove the package.

    ```
-   sudo apt remove ros-kinetic-calibration-msgs
+   sudo apt remove ros-melodic-calibration-msgs
    ```

    * _Don't worry.
 We won't be needing this package for any future exercises, so it's safe to remove._